Jantar Mantar Jaipur

 How To Reach Jantar Mantar?

-A visit to Jantar Mantar Jaipur is most enjoyable during the winter months from October to March.
-To fully explore the site, visit early in the morning to avoid crowds.
+• The best time to visit Jantar Mantar Jaipur is during the winter months, from October to March.

 Q: Why Jantar Mantar is famous in Jaipur?